PiotrKaszuba/WaterAsAResourceExtended/README.md

 ### Pump Behavior
 - Pumps automatically deactivate when their waterbody reaches 100% depletion
-- Pumps reactivate when water returns above threshold (default: 99% remaining)
+- Pumps reactivate when water returns above threshold (default: 99% depletion)
 - Water usage is multiplied by the force's technology bonus

 ## Technology Tree